chrisphu/basic-filename-linter/README.md

 # How to use

 >[!WARNING]
 >Running this will immediately begin the renaming process.
-Ensure you have supplied the correct desired directory path.
+Ensure you supply the correct desired directory path.

 Run `py basic_filename_linter.py {directory path}`.